Towards a robust out-of-the-box neural network model for genomic data: Methods

-\textit{Data encoding.} As in \citet{Nguyen2016-jj}, we use a sliding window of fixed size across the sequence.
-At each step, a kmer is read from the window and added to the kmer sequence.
-For example, if a sequence looks like ``ACTGG", then its 3-mers are [``ACT", ``CTG", ``TGG"].
-The process is similar to how ngrams are created from text.
-After that, one-hot encoding is applied to the kmers.
-To also include to spatial information of the sequences, we concatenate the encoding of k-mers within a fixed region size.
-As in \citet{Nguyen2016-jj}, we choose a window size of 3 and a region of 2.

-\textit{Neural network model.} We implement the simple neural network in \citet{Nguyen2016-jj} as our baseline model (Figure \ref{fig:cnn-nguyen}).
+We implement the simple neural network in \citep{Nguyen2016-jj} as our baseline model (Figure \ref{fig:cnn-nguyen}).
 The model contains two 2D convolutional layers, each followed by a pooling layer, then the output of the convolutional layers are connected to a fully connected layers.
 The fully connected layer has a dropout rate of 0.5 to reduce the effect of overfitting.
 Finally, we use a softmax layer to predict the labels of the input sequences.

-\textit{Performance tests.} We perform three tests with this model: 1) we replicate the results in \citep{Nguyen2016-jj}, 2) we compare the performance of the model with a different dimension (1D) and increasing number of layers (Figure \ref{fig:cnn-nguyen2}), and 3) we test the robustness of the model (with and without transfer learning) when fitted to the alternative motif discovery dataset \citep{Zeng2016-nu}.
+We denote this original model as CNN-Nguyen2D in the results.
+In addition to this model, we construct a new model with an extra 1D convolutional layer denoted CNN-Nguyen2D+1D for performance comparison.
+We compare the performance of the model with a different dimension (1D) and increasing number of layers (Figure \ref{fig:cnn-nguyen2}).
+For splice and histone datasets, the batch size is 32 and for motif discovery dataset, the batch size is 512.
+Kernel size is $(3,3)$ for all 2D convolutional layers and $(1,3)$ for the 1D layer in CNN-Nguyen2D+1D.
+The number of filters in convolutional layer doubles each time we add a new set of these layers (e.g. 16 filters in the first convolutional layer, 32 in the second, 64 in the third).
+We use the Adam optimizer with learning rate 0.001 and train for 50 epochs which was assessed to allow sufficient training time for convergence (lack of change in loss over the last few epochs) on all datasets.
+Early Stopping Callback is not used when training these models as convergence was easily assessed in these cases by studying the loss dynamics.